Free worldwide shipping

 One concern with rapamycin has been whether it blocks the muscle-building benefits of resistance training.
 New mouse studies suggest:

-• Rapamycin does not impair muscle strength or endurance gains from exercise.
+• Rapamycin does not impair muscle strength or endurance gains from exercise—consistent with observations in the muscle strength & endurance study.

 • Dosing strategies appear to influence metabolic effects without negating training benefits.

-Rather than being at odds, rapamycin and exercise may actually complement each other in promoting healthy longevity.
+Rather than being at odds, rapamycin and exercise may actually complement each other in promoting healthy longevity—an important insight for those combining fitness routines with rapamycin anti aging interventions, as further explored in future longevity projections.

 A Potential Role in Delaying Menopause